 I’m interested in the role that ecological and social factors play in shaping songbird vocal communication systems.
-For my dissertation research, I ask questions about how acoustic signals change as they transmit through the environment, and how birds communicating over distance process long-range signals.
-Sound (specifically birdsong) degrades predictably as it propagates from sender (singer) to receiver (listener), and I want to know what affect that has on behavioral interactions, signal perception, song learning, and song evolution in birds.
+I ask questions about how acoustic signals change as they transmit through the environment, and how birds communicating over distance process long-range signals.
+Sound (specifically birdsong) degrades predictably as it propagates from sender (singer) to receiver (listener), and I am investigating what effect that has on behavioral interactions, signal perception, song learning, and song evolution in birds.

-One line of inquiry I’m pursuing involves exploring this question in the context of aggressive communication between adult males in neighboring territories, with song sparrows (Melospiza melodia) as my focal species.
 In behavioral field trials, I am testing whether or not males use sound degradation cues to determine the position of their neighbors (rivals) across a landscape, and whether the extent of perceived acoustic degradation from competitors’ songs informs receiver responses.
 In analogous electrophysiological experiments, I am examining neural responses to variation in distance-degraded song stimuli.
-I’m aiming to identify an auditory processing mechanism that allows birds to perceive degradation cues, thus enabling acoustic distance assessment (and ultimately informing behavior).
+I here aim to identify an auditory processing mechanism that allows birds to perceive degradation cues, thus enabling acoustic distance assessment (and ultimately informing territorial behavior).

-Another component of my research involves running song learning experiments in the lab with hand-reared male swamp sparrows (Melospiza georgiana).
-Here, I explore how juvenile song development is affected by social variables during song learning.
+I am exploring how juvenile song development is affected by social variables during song learning.
 Young males in the wild learn by copying song models from adult tutors in their natal neighborhoods, but these tutors are spaced out across the landscape so that some are close and some are far.
-In the lab, I am experimentally controlling the environment in which young birds are raised, to investigate the role of close vs. far song tutors on song development in two ways: 1) by comparing learning outcomes from acoustically clear (close) vs. acoustically degraded (far) song models, and 2) by comparing learning outcomes from visible, singing adult tutors (close) vs. tutors that are heard only and not visible (far).
+In the lab, I am raising male swamp sparrows (Melospiza melodia) and experimentally controlling the environment in which young birds are raised, to investigate the role of close vs. far song tutors on song development in two ways: 1) by comparing learning outcomes from acoustically clear (close) vs. acoustically degraded (far) song models, and 2) by comparing learning outcomes from visible, singing adult tutors (close) vs. tutors that are heard only and not visible (far).
 In subsequent electrophysiological experiments, I am examining the neural responses of these subjects as adults to their early tutor songs to determine how the brain (HVC) represents songs heard early in life from these different treatment categories.
 Through this work, I am examining how social relevance and perceptual mechanisms influence song learning and model choice by juvenile male songbirds.

-Beyond my dissertation, I’m actively involved in additional projects with songbirds, including investigating how early developmental experience shapes female song preferences (with Dr. Jeff Podos) and exploring song cultural evolution across spatially and temporally variable landscapes (with Dr. Tim Parker, Whitman College Biology).
+I’m involved in additional collaborative projects exploring birdsong, including investigating how early developmental experience shapes female song preferences (with Jeff Podos), and exploring song cultural evolution across spatially and temporally variable landscapes (with Tim Parker, Whitman College Biology).